TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

-      --remove       remove a previously deleted monitor -C, --clean        clean (i.e. remove duplicate appearances) from monitors, optionally clear stage -l, --list         list monitors in the cache (--verbose for more detail) -c, --count        show the number of active monitors (included deleted but not removed monitors) -S, --staged       for --clean, --list, and --count options only, include staged monitors -D, --decache      removes related items from the cache -x, --fmt string   export format, one of [none|json*|txt|csv]
+      --remove       remove a previously deleted monitor -C, --clean        clean (i.e. remove duplicate appearances) from monitors, optionally clear stage -l, --list         list monitors in the cache (--verbose for more detail) -U, --count        show the number of active monitors (included deleted but not removed monitors) -S, --staged       for --clean, --list, and --count options only, include staged monitors -D, --decache      removes related items from the cache -x, --fmt string   export format, one of [none|json*|txt|csv]